|UCAS code||W100||Duration||3 years (BFA)|

 To find out more about how our teaching year is structured, visit our Academic Year page.

 In the first term of the third year, Finalists agree with their tutor on the title and subject of an extended essay.
 This 6,000-word essay is submitted at the end of the second term of the third year as part of the Final Examination.
 Students are expected to establish a strong bond between the interests of the essay and their studio studies.

 Visit the Fine Art website for more information.

-- IB: 38 (including core points) with 666 at HL|
+|IB:||38 (including core points) with 666 at HL|

 |Or any other equivalent (see other UK qualifications, and international qualifications)|

 If English is not your first language you may also need to meet our English language requirements.

-These annual fees are for full-time students who begin this undergraduate course here in 2019.
+These annual fees are for full-time students who begin this undergraduate course here in 2022.

 Annual Course fees

-Living costs for the academic year starting in 2019 are estimated to be between £1,058 and £1,643 for each month you are in Oxford.
+Living costs for the academic year starting in 2022 are estimated to be between £1,215 and £1,755 for each month you are in Oxford.
 Our academic year is made up of three eight-week terms, so you would not usually need to be in Oxford for much more than six months of the year but may wish to budget over a nine-month period to ensure you also have sufficient funds during the holidays to meet essential costs.
 For further details please visit our living costs webpage.

-A tuition fee loan is available from the UK government to cover course fees in full for Home (UK, Irish nationals and other eligible students with UK citizens' rights - see below*) students undertaking their first undergraduate degree*, so you don’t need to pay your course fees up front.
+A tuition fee loan is available from the UK government to cover course fees in full for Home (UK, Irish nationals and other eligible students with UK citizens' rights - see below*) students undertaking their first undergraduate degree**, so you don’t need to pay your course fees up front.

-In 2019 Oxford is offering one of the most generous bursary packages of any UK university to those on a family income of around £42,875 or less, with additional opportunities available to those from households with incomes of £16,000 or less.
-This support is available in addition to the government living costs support to Home students from the UK and those with settled status who meet the residence requirements.
+In 2022 Oxford is offering one of the most generous bursary packages of any UK university to Home students with a family income of around £42,875 or less, with additional opportunities available to UK students from households with incomes of £27,500 or less.
+The UK government also provides living costs support to Home students from the UK and those with settled status who meet the residence requirements.